It’s normal for our sleeping patterns to change with age because lifestyle habits and medical conditions can affect the production of sleep hormones.

 Chronic pain

 Chronic pain is defined as pain that lasts for at least 12 weeks.
-Some of the most common types of chronic pain include arthritis pain, postsurgical pain, cancer-related pain, lower back pain, and headaches.
+Some of the most common types of chronic pain include headaches, arthritis, postsurgical, cancer-related, and lower back pain.

 Chronic pain is closely linked with insomnia.
-While the pain makes it difficult to get comfortable, fall asleep, or stay asleep, a lack of sleep can also make symptoms worse.
+While the pain makes it difficult to get comfortable, fall asleep, or stay asleep, a lack of sleep can also exacerbate symptoms.

-If you’re suffering from chronic pain, your GP will be best placed to advise you.
-Methods to get your pain under control include medication, physical therapy, acupuncture, surgery, and cognitive behavioural therapy (CBT).
+If you’re suffering from chronic pain, your GP will be best placed to advise you on pain management.
+But examples include medication, physical therapy, acupuncture, surgery, and cognitive behavioural therapy (CBT).

-There are also lifestyle changes that can help alleviate pain and break the cycle of insomnia.
-These include creating a healthy sleep environment, eating foods that promote sleep, practicing yoga, taking short walks in the evening, and using breathing techniques.
+Some lifestyle changes can also ease pain and break the cycle of insomnia.
+These include creating a healthy sleep environment, eating foods that promote sleep, practising yoga, taking short evening walks, and using breathing techniques.

 Dementia